dshielaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_policy_studio.md

 ## Start Policy Studio

 {{< alert title="Note" color="primary" >}}Before starting Policy Studio, ensure both the Admin Node Manager and the API Gateway instance are running.
 For more details, see [Start API Gateway](/docs/apim_installation/apigtw_install/install_gateway#start-api-gateway).{{< /alert >}}

+{{< alert title="Note" color="primary" >}}It is recommended to run Policy Studio with minimal permissions.
+It is against security best practices to run Policy Studio using privileged accounts, such as root in UNIX environments, or LOCALSYSTEM in Windows environments.
+When applications are run with privileged accounts, the processes and the code that gets executed on top of these processes run with all of the rights of these users.
+Code will execute with the authority of the privileged account, thus increasing the possible damage from a hypothetical vulnerability exploit.
+This risk is not present in any application running with minimal permissions.{{< /alert >}}

 If you did not select to launch Policy Studio after installation, perform the following steps: